mskf1383/pashmak/README.md

 out ^; # output is some thing like this: `1600416438.687201`
 ```

-when you call this function, this function puts the unix timestamp into mem and you can access and use that.
+When you call this function, this function puts the unix timestamp into mem and you can access and use that.

 ###### time.sleep
-this function sleeps for secounds:
+This function sleeps for secounds:

 ```bash
 import '@time';